MacPenguin

 Development

 We need more developers!
-The biggest obstacle to this project is a lack of time on the part of everyone involved.
-If you're interested in the project, please consider lending a hand.
-Technical skills are nice, but not necessary.
+The biggest obstacle this project faces is a shortage of developer time.
+If you're interested in contributing to the project, please contact the mailing lists.
+Technical skills are not necessary.

 Current Projects

-• NuBus device info - any technical information on various NuBus cards is appreciated.
+• NuBus device drivers.
+Technical information on NuBus cards is appreciated.

-• Multiple monitor support - Multiple monitor support has always been a strong point of MacOS.
+• Multiple monitor support.
+This has always been a strong point of MacOS.
 Why can't we do the same for Linux?

 Technical Info